F is usually mastered by 5 years of age. If your child is 5 and saying F incorrectly, you are in the right place. Let's Begin!

-Teeth: The most important part!
-The top teeth rest lightly on the bottom lip.
+Teeth: The top teeth rest lightly on the bottom lip.

-Breath: F is a fricative sound which means our breath is constant, no breaks or stops
+Breath: /F/ is a fricative sound which means breath is constant, no breaks or stops.

-Voice: F is a voiceless sound so our voice box is turned off.
-To know if your voice box is off, say F while touching your throat.
-If you don't feel a "buzz," your are doing it right.
+Voice: /F/ is a voiceless sound so the voice box is turned off.
+To know if your voice box is off, say /f/ while touching your throat.
+If you don't feel a "buzz," you are doing it right.

 Say F in front of a mirror and look and feel what your muscles doing.
 Once you have a good handle on how to say F, you can teach your child!